-Strategic Project and Business Management
+Strategic Project Management

-- The company and company policy.
+- The organization and organization policy.

-- Culture and organizational styles.
+- Styles and organizational cultures.

 - Organizational structures in projects.

-Project Scope Management
+- Project Management Knowledge Areas.

-- Project management processes.
+- Scope management processes.
+Scope project management plan.

 Project Schedule Management